-- The county is currently protected by 5 volunteer fire districts which correspond to the 7 municipalities: 1) Rutland-Cayuga, 2) Milnor, 3) Forman-Havana, 4) Gwinner, and 5) Cogswell. - Sargent County maintains an EMS service, with ambulances stationed in Milnor and in Forman.
-The EMS service covers Sargent County and part of neighboring Ransom Countya total to 4,300 people in 866 square miles. - The State of North Dakota has regional Hazardous Materials disposal events annually.
+- The county is currently protected by 5 volunteer fire districts that correspond to the 7 municipalities: 1) Rutland-Cayuga, 2) Milnor, 3) Forman-Havana, 4) Gwinner, and 5) Cogswell.
+Lidgerwood (Richland County), Oakes (Dickey County), and Wyndemere (Richland County) Fire Districts also protect portions of unincorporated Sargent County. - Sargent County maintains an EMS service, with ambulances stationed in Milnor and Forman.
+The EMS service covers Sargent County and part of neighboring Ransom Countya total of 4,300 people in 866 square miles. - The State of North Dakota has regional Hazardous Materials disposal events annually.